ChristineCao/WebLinksApp/README.md

 LinkedContentTest.java

-I use the build tool Maven to manage the dependencies (see pom.xml) and compile with Java version "1.8.0_141"
+I use the build tool Maven to manage the dependencies (junit 3.8.1) and compile with Java version "1.8.0_141"

 Here are what I did: